ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Direct Connect**
-	links your internal network to an AWS Direct Connect location over a standard Ethernet fiber-optic cable.
+	\- links your internal network to an AWS Direct Connect location over a standard Ethernet fiber-optic cable.
 One end of the cable is connected to your router, the other to an AWS Direct Connect router.
-	With this connection, you can create virtual interfaces directly to public AWS services (for example, to Amazon S3) or to Amazon VPC, bypassing internet service providers in your network path.
+	\- With this connection, you can create virtual interfaces directly to public AWS services (for example, to Amazon S3) or to Amazon VPC, bypassing internet service providers in your network path.
-	An AWS Direct Connect location provides access to AWS in the region with which it is associated.
+	\- An AWS Direct Connect location provides access to AWS in the region with which it is associated.
-	You can use a single connection in a public Region or AWS GovCloud (US) to access public AWS services in all other public Regions
+	\- You can use a single connection in a public Region or AWS GovCloud (US) to access public AWS services in all other public Regions
+	\- To connect programmatically to an AWS service, you will need to use an **AWS Direct Connect service endpoint**

 <img src="Definations.assets/aws-direct-connect-tutorialsdojo-saa-c02-aws.png" alt="img" style="zoom: 33%;" />